ccharon/docs/edid-repair.md

 ## change to correct values
-I simply used https://sourceforge.net/projects/wxedid/ (download tgz, ./configure, make then run wxedid) to edit  the bin file. corrected the phyical dimensions from 60cm x 34 cm to 94cm x 53cm and saved the new file to /usr/lib/firmware/edid/LG43UN700-B.bin (create directory if needed)
+I simply used https://sourceforge.net/projects/wxedid/ (download tgz, ./configure, make then run wxedid) to edit  the bin file. corrected the physical dimensions from 60cm x 34 cm to 94cm x 53cm and saved the new file to /usr/lib/firmware/edid/LG43UN700-B.bin (create directory if needed)
 LG43UN700-B is the model number of my display

 ## add kernel command line option